standard-librarian/cpu-process-scheduling-algorithms/README.md

 - **SJF**: Shortest Job First (SJF) is a scheduling algorithm that schedules the shortest job first.
 This algorithm can be either *preemptive* or *non-preemptive*.
    - In **preemptive SJF**, a running process can be preempted if a shorter job arrives.
    - In **non-preemptive SJF**, the current running process will continue until it finishes, even if a shorter job arrives.
 - **Priority Scheduling**: Priority scheduling is a scheduling algorithm where each process is assigned a priority.
 The process with the highest priority is scheduled first, followed by the process with the next highest priority, and so on.
-In preemptive priority scheduling, a running process can be preempted if a higher priority process arrives.
-In non-preemptive priority scheduling, the current running process will continue until it finishes, even if a higher priority process arrives.
+   - In **preemptive priority scheduling**, a running process can be preempted if a higher priority process arrives.
+   - In **non-preemptive priority scheduling**, the current running process will continue until it finishes, even if a higher priority process arrives.
 - **Round Robin**: Round Robin is a scheduling algorithm that assigns a fixed time slice to each process in a cyclic way.
 The process that arrives first will be executed first, followed by the process that arrives next, and so on.
 If a process finishes its time slice, it is preempted and added to the end of the queue.

 # Example for Input & Output for the Algorithms